 Sex is the biological characteristic that differentiates a man from a woman.
-But gender is totally a social and cultural construction that defines the roles and responsibilities of men and women in society.
-According to this perspective, women are considered to perform only household chores, reproduction and rearing up the children.
+However, gender is a social and cultural construction that defines the roles and responsibilities of men and women in society.
+According to this perspective, women only perform household chores, reproduction, and rearing children.
 Even society has decided what should be the role of women at the time of war.

-From the very beginning of human history, it’s though that war is totally a manly phenomenon (Pettman, 2005).
-Morgenthau, Kenneth Waltz and many other scholars in their writings also mentioned the role of men in the battlefield.
+From the beginning of human history, it has been thought that war is a manly phenomenon (Pettman, 2005).
+In their writings, Morgenthau, Kenneth Waltz, and many other scholars also mentioned the role of men on the battlefield.
 They argued that war has similarities with masculinity (Pettman, 2005).
-Women are weak and not capable of carrying guns, ammunition and other materials in the battlefield are thought by a large number of people of the society still now.
-Rather they should stay at home and take care of the family members at war times.
-As male members of the family remain busy on the battlefield, women have to perform economic activities too.
-Thus they are discouraged to join in the war, even though some of them are very eager to participate.
+Women are weak and incapable of carrying guns, ammunition, and other materials on the battlefield, which is thought by many people in society still now.
+Instead, they should stay home and care for family members during the war.
+As male family members remain busy on the battlefield, women also have to perform economic activities.
+Thus they are discouraged from joining the war, even though some are very eager to participate.

-Despite having these difficulties many women are seen participating in the war from their standings and they play a very significant role.
-But our traditional society isn’t interested to acknowledge their bravery and suffering.
-This thing also happened to the women who participated in the liberation war of Bangladesh.
-Out of the 676 gallantry awards only 2 have gone to women named Dr. Setara Begum & Taramon Bibi (Roy, 2017).
+Despite these difficulties, many women are seen participating in the war from their standings, playing a very significant role.
+Nevertheless, our traditional society is not interested in acknowledging their bravery and suffering.
+It also happened to the women who participated in the liberation war of Bangladesh.
+Of the 676 gallantry awards, only two have gone to women named Dr. Setara Begum & Taramon Bibi (Roy, 2017).

-- Our patriarchal society is still not interested to recognize the sacrifices and bravery of women in the liberation war besides men.
-Most of us feel uncomfortable to discuss the heroic role of women besides men in the battlefield remembering the incidents of rape of around 2 lac women done by Pakistani soldiers.
+- Our patriarchal society is still not interested in recognizing the sacrifices and bravery of women in the liberation war against men.
+Most of us feel uncomfortable discussing the heroic role of women besides men on the battlefield, remembering the incidents of rape of around 2 lac women done by Pakistani soldiers.

-- Most of the women who participated in the liberation war were from lower caste and poor & illiterate.
-So, in many cases after the war, their heroic deeds didn’t get attention to the researchers.
+- Most women who participated in the liberation war were from lower caste and poor & illiterate.
+So, in many cases, after the war, their heroic deeds did not get the attention of the researchers.

-- No initiatives were taken by the government and also non-government organizations after the end of the war to keep the records of women who participated in the war.
+- The government and non-government organizations took no initiative after the war’s end to keep records of women who participated in the war.

-- In the films and dramas made on the events of the independence war, women in most cases are shown only as of the victims of war.
-These two are the main sources of entertainment and information to the mass people.
-As there the role of women isn’t shown, it has been constructed in their mind (especially the young generation) that, men only fought for the country.
+- In the films and dramas made on the events of the independence war, women, in most cases, are shown only as victims of war.
+These two are the primary sources of entertainment and information for the mass people.
+As the role of women is not shown, it has been constructed in their minds (especially the young generation) that men only fought for the country.

-- After a long time (around 17 years), initiatives were started taking from the individual level to unveil the contribution of women in the liberation war of Bangladesh.
-It was very late and by this time mass, people built their own world of imagination from the available history about the independence war.
-Now when they hear about the tales of brave women in the battlefield, it becomes very difficult for them to believe as they can’t relate it with the history which they taught earlier.
+- After a long time (around 17 years), initiatives were taken from the individual level to unveil the contribution of women to the liberation war of Bangladesh.
+It was very late; by this time, masses of people had built their world of imagination from the history of the independence war.
+When they hear about the tales of brave women on the battlefield, it becomes tough for them to believe as they cannot relate it to the history they taught earlier.

 Bangladeshi Women’s Contribution to the Liberation War

-At the time of the liberation war of Bangladesh half of the total population were women (DURC, 2014).
-They contributed to the war from their positions sometimes directly and sometimes indirectly.
-Many of them, crossing the border reached India, took the training of guerilla warfare and worked as combatants, some worked as nurses in the hospitals, and some chose other voluntary jobs in the refugee camps.
-Moreover, they also contributed to the liberation war by staying inside the country by providing food, shelter, inspiration, information to the freedom fighters.
-We have learned about their sufferings and sacrifices from Nilima Ibrahim, Jahanara Imam, Sufia Kamal, Roma Chowdhury, Selina Hossain, Forkan Begum, and many other prominent writers who basically work on this issue.
-Their contributions in the war, staying from different individual positions, are discussed below.
+At the time of the liberation war in Bangladesh, half of the total population was women (DURC, 2014).
+They contributed to the war from their positions, sometimes directly and sometimes indirectly.
+Many of them, crossing the border, reached India, took guerilla warfare training, and worked as combatants.
+Some worked as nurses in hospitals, and some chose other voluntary jobs in the refugee camps.
+Moreover, they also contributed to the liberation war by staying inside the country by providing food, shelter, inspiration, and information to the freedom fighters.
+We have learned about their sufferings and sacrifices from Nilima Ibrahim, Jahanara Imam, Sufia Kamal, Roma Chowdhury, Selina Hossain, Forkan Begum, and many other prominent writers who work on this issue.
+Their contributions to the war, from different individual positions, are discussed below.

 On the battlefield, many women directly fought against the Pakistani juntas.
-In 1971, Gobra camp was established at Kolkata, India where women freedom fighters were provided training to take part in the frontal war, through the direction of MP Syeda Shajeda Chowdhury (Begum, 2010)).
-In that camp, about 300 women received training about civil defense, nursing and how to operate weapons and guerilla attacks (Khan, 2017).
-At Assam, Tripura, and Meghalaya another three camps were set up for female fighters (Khan, 2017).
+In 1971, the Gobra camp was established in Kolkata, India, where women freedom fighters were provided training to take part in the frontal war through the direction of MP Syeda Shajeda Chowdhury (Begum, 2010)).
+In that camp, about 300 women received training in civil defense, nursing, and how to operate weapons and guerilla attacks (Khan, 2017).
+At Assam, Tripura, and Meghalaya, another three camps were set up for female fighters (Khan, 2017).
 On the battlefield, Kakon Bibi, Shirin Banu Mitil, Ashalota, Rawshan Ara, Bithika Bishwas, Meherunnesa many more women fought frontal wars for the country.
-The first women guerilla squad was formed by the leadership of Forkan Begum (DURC, 2014).
+The first women’s guerilla squad was formed by the leadership of Forkan Begum (DURC, 2014).
 They were selected from different refugee camps and then sent to training.
-A. S. M. Abdur Rob managed training for themselves according to the order of Sheikh Fazlul Haq Moni at Lembuchora Camp, Agartala (DURC, 2014).
+A. S. M. Abdur Rob managed training for themselves according to the order of Sheikh Fazlul Haq Moni at Lembucherra Camp, Agartala (DURC, 2014).

-At the time of liberation, war women and children were used to collect and pass information as the Pak juntas didn’t have any doubt about them.
-They didn’t imagine that women and children were using it as informers.
-Though this was very risky stuff, they did it very eagerly.
-Women had the ambition to do something for their country too at any cost.
-So, they didn’t flee from the battleground.
-Bir Protik Taramon Bibi used to cook for freedom fighters in Rajibpur camp (DURC, 2014).
-There she also performed the duty of informants.
-Like her, many other women performed their role in the battleground.
-It was impossible to continue the guerilla warfare without the help of them.
+At the time of the liberation war, women and children were used to collecting and passing information as the Pak juntas did not have any doubt about them.
+They did not imagine that women and children were being used as informers.
+Though this was scary stuff, they did it very eagerly.
+Women were also ambitious to do something for their country at any cost.
+So, they did not flee from the battleground.
+Bir Protik Taramon Bibi used to cook for freedom fighters in the Rajibpur camp (DURC, 2014).
+There she also performed the duty of informant.
+Like her, many other women performed their roles in the battleground.
+It was impossible to continue guerilla warfare without help.

-Women played a very significant role as a volunteer and social workers at the time of war.
-They did this stuff willingly to accelerate the process of getting independence.
+Women played a very significant role as volunteers and social workers during war.
+They did these things willingly to accelerate the process of getting independence.
 They provided food and shelter to the freedom fighters staying inside the country.
 Sometimes they sacrificed their lives and many others to hide and save Muktibahini from the Pakistani armies.

-In the book ‘Women, War and the Making of Bangladesh- Remembering 1971’ Yasmin Saikia mentioned the name of some women named Dr. Syed Ahmed Nurjahan, Suhasini, Devi, JJharna Chowdhury as Social workers (Roy, 2017).
+In the book ‘Women, War and the Making of Bangladesh- Remembering 1971’ Yasmin Saikia mentioned the name of some women named Dr. Syed Ahmed Nurjahan, Suhasini, Devi, Jharna Chowdhury as Social workers (Roy, 2017).
 They involved themselves in the rehabilitation process of distressed and victimized women and children.
-This continued since the time of liberation war to the after war periods.
+This continued from the time of the liberation war to the after-war periods.

-Some other women engaged themselves in recruiting freedom fighters, raising funds, collecting medicine and other administrative works both inside and outside the border.
-They showed their competency as a successful organizer at different times.
+Some other women engaged themselves in recruiting freedom fighters, raising funds, collecting medicine, and doing other administrative work both inside and outside the border.
+They showed their competency as successful organizers at different times.

 Many women contributed to the liberation war of Bangladesh through their writings.
-They collected news from the battlefield and wrote them in newspapers and leaflets and disseminate it throughout the country.
-Mass people and freedom fighters got informed of this news.
-They got motivation from their success stories written in these write-ups.
+They collected news from the battlefield and wrote them in newspapers and leaflets and disseminated it throughout the country.
+Mass people and freedom fighters got informed by this news.
+They got motivation from their success story written in these write-ups.
 And that made them more ambitious about independence.
-In the National Museum of Bangladesh, there are about 88-word soldiers and 11 of them are women (DURC, 2014).
+In the National Museum of Bangladesh, there are mentioned about 88-word soldiers and 11 of them are women (DURC, 2014).

-Salma Islam worked as the organizer of these cultural activities (Nesa, 2015).
-Shanjida Khatun, Rupa Farhad, Laila Hasan, Kalyani Ghosh, Ratna Das, Mitali Mukherjee, Mala Khan, Shila Saha, and many other female singers sang various songs at Shadhin Bangla Betar Kendra and inspired the freedom fighters (Nesa, 2015).
+Salma Islam worked as the organizer of this cultural activity (Nesa, 2015).
+Shanjida Khatun, Rupa Farhad, Laila Hasan, Kalyani Ghosh, Ratna Das, Mitali Mukahrjee, Mala Khan, Shila Saha, and many other female singers sang various songs at Shadhin Bangla Betar Kendra and inspired the freedom fighters (Nesa, 2015).

 Women as Motivator

-writer Sabbir Ahmed Emon MSS in International Relations Bangladesh University of Professionals (BUP) He can be reached at email@example.com
+Writer Sabbir Ahmed Emon MSS in International Relations Bangladesh University of Professionals (BUP)

 Amin, A. M., Ahmed, L. A. & Ahsan S. (2016) The Women in Our Liberation War: Tales of Endurance and Courage.
 The Daily Star.
 [Online] 16th December.
 Available from: https://www.thedailystar.net/supplements/victory-day-2016-special/the-women-our-liberation-war-1330396.
 [Accessed 2nd September 2018].